streamsend-io/docsify/overview.md

 Additional features include:
 - Support for directory structures (mirroring subdirectories to the downloader)
 - Automatic creation of separate directories for each uploader
-- Works on local filesystems and Kubernetes persistent volumes
+- Works with local filesystems, cloud storage (S3), and Kubernetes persistent volumes

 ## What does a Streamsend file-chunk pipeline not do?